AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 This is the first stable release of the AEP Roku SDK, which exposes APIs to help developers to integrate the Adobe Experience Platform solutions with the Roku channel.

+Features:

+* **Adobe Experience Edge Network Integration:** Seamlessly send data to the Adobe Experience Edge Network.
+Optionally include an Experience Edge response callback using the API for greater control over data interactions.

+* **Automated ECID and Implementation Attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.

+* **Custom Identity Synchronization:** Personalize user experiences effectively by syncing Custom Identities with each XDM Experience Event request.
+Unlock the potential of the Adobe Experience Edge Network while maintaining tailored interactions.

 For more information, refer to the documentation below:

 * [Getting Started](https://github.com/adobe/aepsdk-roku/blob/main/Documentation/getting-started.md)